 - To avoid congregating in the hallways, students will not be using lockers.
 Instead, they will be storing materials in an assigned classroom.
 Students will be informed ahead of time which supplies to bring to campus.

 - Learning materials that are typically shared, such as art supplies and math manipulatives, are being provided by the school to each student are and available in their bin.

 - Will you be requiring a certain type of mask?

 - How will GMS be screening students, faculty, and staff arriving on campus each day?

 - What procedures will be in place for student drop-off each morning and student pick-up each afternoon?

-- How will recess be handled?
+- How will recess and lunch be handled?
 May students be outside?

 - Will there be food service?

 - Can students or teachers have a drink of water in the classroom during instruction?